Dog Trainer in New Memphis, IL

 How do I train my dog to stay in our yard without a fence?

-What should I do if my dog won’t stop digging holes in the yard?
+What should I do if my dog keeps digging holes in the yard?

 How do I teach my dog basic commands like sit and stay?

-Why does my dog chase cars and how can I stop this dangerous behavior?
+Why does my dog chase cars and how do I stop it?

-How much daily exercise does my hunting breed dog need?
+How much exercise does a hunting breed dog need daily?

 Call Camp Lucky Board and Train Today!